Asymptomatic All-Star slugger Gallo tests positive for virus - WHIZ News

 “Obviously Joey is one of our best players.
 From a baseball standpoint, it’s not great.
 But it’s also early in the process and if this thing follows the timeline as some of the other asymptomatic cases that we are aware of, he’ll have plenty of time to be ready,” Daniels said.
 “I’m hopeful it’s approximately two weeks.
 The bulk of that time has already passed.
 If that does hold, he’ll be ready for the season.”

-Monday marked the fourth day of the Rangers’ summer camp, and the ninth day since the initial test for Gallo that came back positive.
-The Rangers expect to open the season July 24.
+Monday marked the ninth day since the initial test for Gallo that came back positive.
+The Rangers are scheduled to open the season and break in their new, retractable-roof ballpark, without fans, on July 24 against Colorado.

 Gallo has 110 career homers in his 416 big league games.
-After consecutive 40-homer seasons while hitting under .210, he had 22 homers and a .253 average in 70 games last season and was an All-Star before right wrist surgery.
+After consecutive 40-homer seasons while hitting under .210, he had 22 homers and a .253 average in 70 games last season, when he was an All-Star before right wrist surgery.
 He homered in the All-Star game.

 First baseman Ronald Guzmán hasn’t taken part in workouts since the Rangers started camp.
 Daniels said Monday that Guzmán was still in the intake process, and wasn’t yet cleared for workouts even though he was allowed to be at team facilities.